 Mainstream Popularity – Docker

 Enter Docker, invented by dotCloud, Inc. in 2013.
-What Docker did right from the start is the invention of docker images and the Dockerfile.
-They also created a registry to host images, taking care of the distribution part.
-Anybody could create a docker image that anybody could run on their machine with a simple command.
+Right from the start, Docker created docker images and the Dockerfile.
+They also made a registry to host images, taking care of the distribution part.
+Anybody could create a docker image that anybody else could run on their machine with a simple command.
 It all quickly lead to mainstream success.
-But it was not without cost, decades of best practices flew out the window.
+But it was not without cost, with decades of best practices flying out the window.

-That was a little harsh but a lot of wheels had to be reinvented because everything was bundled together in images.
+That may sound somewhat harsh, but many wheels had to be reinvented since everything was now bundled together in images.
 There is no way to update vulnerable dependencies without rebuilding every affected image.
 You might not even be able to rebuild an image if it isn’t reproducible – which usually isn’t a requirement.
 Hashes of image layers were not deterministic.
 There was no way to cryptographically sign images for a long time.
 Build dependencies and artifacts were left in image layers resulting in bloat.
 There were no guidelines on how to manage secrets.
-Many people treated Docker as an alternative to virtual machines… People run images built by random people from the internet without any kind of verification.
+Many people treated Docker as an alternative to virtual machines… People running images built by random people from the internet without any kind of verification.

 Container security was a nightmare.
-But since then, there are multiple tools to scan images for vulnerabilities and multiple ways to sign images.
+But since then, several tools have been created to scan images for vulnerabilities, and there are now multiple ways to sign images.
 Image layers are deterministic.
 There are multi-stage builds and layer squashing.
 There are a lot of popular well-maintained official images and alternative registries to Docker Hub.
 Slowly, new best-practices emerged.

 They started adding complementary features such as Swarm mode to manage a cluster of docker daemons, secret management, and more.
 This went against the Unix philosophy of building interoperable parts that did one thing well.
 Docker, Inc. took some controversial steps trying to monetize their business.
 For example, dropping long-term support for community releases.
 Alternatives started to emerge and suddenly there was a need for standards.

-Docker also has a desktop application for Mac OS which utilizes a light-weight Linux VM that brings some of its own challenges.
+Docker also has a desktop application for Mac OS which utilizes a light-weight Linux VM and this brings some challenges of its own..
 Docker on Windows is similar, except it supports native Windows containers and also works in Windows Subsystem for Linux – courtesy of Microsoft.
 So by now it really is “build anywhere, run anywhere”.

 Alternatives – rkt